Wimkin: Users and content

 While Wimkin has groups relating to mundane topics, such as pets and traveling, Wimkin also has groups relating to fringe content, such as the far-right conspiracy theory QAnon.
 There were also posts and a group on Wimkin attempting to organize a "Million Militia March" for January 20, 2021 on Inauguration Day, but the posts and group were removed.

 In January 2021, David Eberti of The Wall Street Journal found posts on Wimkin comparing Democrats with Nazis and a meme saying "If you don't believe in violence, get ready to hide behind someone who does."

 Moderation

-Wimkin prohibits pornography, nudity, harassment, and inciting violence or any posts or comments with a criminal element.
+Wimkin prohibits pornography, nudity, harassment, and inciting violence.
 The site also does not fact-check posts.

 Reception

 In January 2021, Chris Tye from WBBM-TV described Wimkin as a platform "used by members of the so-called Trump celebrity class."
 Also in January, Anthony Cuthbertson of The Independent called Wimkin "yet another social media app popular with far right users".